peter-kautwima/credit-card-validation-app/README.md

 ## To Do & Notable Bugs

+    1. Change Text Colour form to black.
+    2. Add Banned Countries validation to form.
-    1. Can currently ban the same country multiple times.
+    3. Can currently ban the same country multiple times.
-    2. Currently the Credit Card validation is hard coded to the year 2023
+    4. Currently the Credit Card validation is hard coded to the year 2023.
-    3. Add Cypress and snapshot tests.
+    5. Add Cypress and snapshot tests.